farzadgo/v2/content/works/endless-twist.md

 Farzad Golghasemi received [special commendation](https://www.hfk-bremen.de/en/news/frese-design-preise-2023/1014) (besondere belobigungen) from the jury members of Frese-Design-Award which was composed of Marie du Chastel, Simon Busse, and Serge Rompza.

-<div class="gallery endless-jahres" data-credits="photos by Gabriela Valdespino"></div>
+<div class="gallery endless-jahres" data-credits="Photos by Gabriela Valdespino"></div>

 <hr>

 # Open rehearsal at RAUM PRO

-- Reading, live electronics, live 3D-modelling performance projected on the exhibition wall, projection of endlesstwist.xyz on construction banner
+- Reading, live electronics, live 3D-modelling performance projected on the exhibition wall, projection of *endlesstwist.xyz* on construction banner
 - 50:00 minutes
 - Sound:  Gabriela Valdespino, [ap0teke](https://www.instagram.com/ap0teke/)
 - Performance: AG Felgentaube, RAUM PRO Bremen Germany
 - 27\.
-Juli 2023
+July 2023

 As a situation and performance Endless Twist was invited by Felix Dreesen and Lucas Kalmus to be part of *AG Felgentaube* in [RAUMPRO Bremen](https://raumpro-bremen.de/).
 In addition to the live 3D navigation of the project's webpage, the performance consisted of reading and 3D modeling by Farzad Golghasemi and live electronic by Gabriela Valdespino and ap0teke.

-<div class="gallery endless-raumpro" data-credits="photos by Noelle BuAbbud"></div>
+<div class="gallery endless-raumpro" data-credits="Photos by Noelle BuAbbud"></div>

 <hr>